Tencent/TNN/doc/en/user/api_en.md

 ModelConfig parameters：

 - `model_type`: The current open source version of TNN only supports importing `MODEL_TYPE_TNN`, `MODEL_TYPE_NCNN`, `MODEL_TYPE_COREML` model formats.
-- `params`: The TNN model needs to pass in the content of the proto file and the path of the model file.
+- `params`: The TNN model needs to pass in the content of the proto file and model file.
 The NCNN model needs to input the content of the param file and the path of the bin file, and the COREML model needs to input the directory path where the coreml model is located.
+For atlas model, the om file is needed, which can be converted via atc tools (reference: https://support.huaweicloud.com/intl/en-us/atctool-cann502alphaXinfer/atlasatc_16_0005.html)

 ```cpp
 struct PUBLIC NetworkConfig {